agorelik2/alina-portfolio/README.md

 ## Updated LinkedIn Profile

-Updated my LinkedIn Profile with a bio statement, a professional photo, and links to my Github and portfolio.
+My LinkedIn Profile has a bio statement, a professional photo, and links to my Github and portfolio.